corelayer/CoreLayer.Citrix.Adc.Nitro/docs/Documentation-Statistics-Aaa.md

     * Usage of the Command:

         You can let the Command run and Get the reponse by storing it into a premade object using the commands GetResponse Method.
-For LbvserverStat, that object is <u>LbvStatResponse</u>.
+For AaaStat, that object is <u>AaaStatResponse</u>.

         eg.
         ```